delhivery/LeaderCluster/README.md

 order of their weights to ensure that we create clusters of greater weights

 ##How to build
-You need to have Apache Maven installed, if you don't have it, then use command:-
+You need to have Apache Maven installed.
+To install, use command:-
 - apt-get install maven

-After, that, clone the project to a folder and use command:-
+After, that, clone the project to a folder and to build the project, use command:-
 - mvn install
-to build the project

 ##How to use
 There are three ways to use it:-